Create & Manage Goals

 Step 1: Select the item

 Choose the team that needs to set the goal.
-In the case of setting rocks for the entire business, select the "Leadership team".
+In the case of setting goals for the entire business, select the "Leadership team".

 Click on the "Goal" button on the toolbar.

-Select "Create Goal" to create a new rocks and fill in the following information:
+Select "Create Goal" to create a new goals and fill in the following information:

 Choose the "Type" based on the company's hierarchy: